Xubuntu/wiki.xubuntu.org/New-Tester-Start.md

 [here](http://webchat.freenode.net/?channels=xubuntu-devel&nick=tracker.&prompt=1&uio=MTE9MjE131)
 if you want to go there now.
 For more information on IRC we have included it on the last of our New Tester wiki [pages](#).

+There are a few terms which we use both within these pages and elsewhere in the Xubuntu world.

+-   OS - Operating System, referring here to Xubuntu
+-   ISO/Image - the file you download to install Xubuntu
+-   Cycle - this refers to the 6 month development cycle which ends with the release of the next Xubuntu-version.
+-   LP - Launchpad - a site where much of the source code, bug reports are hosted, and where you can ask questions, report bug.
+-   VM - Virtual Machine, software to emulate a computer within a computer; examples of such software are VMWare, VirtualBox and the Linux Kernel based Virtual Machine (KVM)
+-   IRC - Internet Relay Chat - a service allowing people to communicate online.